jograca/vicious_valet/README.md

 ### Homework Note:

-Task was to alert a users on screen when the lot is full.
+Task was to alert a user on screen when the lot is full.
 The following was done to achieve this:

-Utilizes `isLotFull()` method in Lot.java
+Utilizes `isLotFull()` method in the Lot class.

-AppController.java was updated with a new variable: `private boolean full;`
+The AppController gets updated with a new variable: `private boolean full;`

-RequestMapping in AppController was updated with the line `full = carLot.isLotFull();` This sets the variable to "full" when the isLotFull() method in Lot.java returns "true"
+RequestMapping in AppController calls the isLotFull() method and assigns its response to the variable in this line: `full = carLot.isLotFull();`

+* If "true" is returned - "full = true."
+* If "false" is returned, "full = false"

-ModelAndView in AppController was updated with the following addObject: `mv.addObject("full", full);` This makes the value of the variable accessible to the app.html using Mustache templates.
+ModelAndView in AppController gets updated the following addObject: `mv.addObject("full", full);` This makes the value of the variable accessible to the app.html in order to use mustache.js templates to manipulate the View.

 app.html was updated with the following list item:

 `<p><b><font color="red"> {{#full}} The lot is now full! {{/full}}</font></b></p>`

-This conditional (in Mustache dentoted with a #) will only display when the variable is populated, thus will only appear on the screen when isLotFull() is set to 'true'.
+This conditional (in Mustache dentoted with a #) will only display when the variable is populated, thus will only appear on the screen when:

+* "full" variable is set to 'true' and thus:
+* isLotFull() returns "true"